3D Printing and all the JAzz

 PLA (poly lactic acid): PLA is a bio-degradable type of plastic that is manufactured out of plant-based resources such as corn starch or sugar cane.
 This is why it is called ‘the green plastic’.
 Be sure to throw it in a filament recycler and you’re as green as can be.
 It’s widely used for packaging, such as food products, but of course you can also use it to print!

-This is the filament we used to create all of our yoga figurines models!
+This is the filament I used to create all of the yoga figurine models!
 My husband uses a black PLA for his projects, but we can order other colors as well.
-Just send us an email for your special order and we will get back to you with the details (email@example.com).
+Just send us an email for your special order and we will get back to you with the details (firstname.lastname@example.org).